 Can You Get a HELOC with Low Credit Scores?

-Although most second mortgage lenders set a minimum credit requirement for a home equity line of credit, some may consider applicants for a HELOC with a low credit score or a poor credit history, provided they meet other HELOC requirements well above the minimum.
+Understanding these criteria can improve your chances of approval—and help you secure more favorable rates and borrowing power.
+Although most second mortgage lenders set a minimum credit requirement for a home equity line of credit, some may consider applicants for a HELOC with a bad credit score or a no-credit history, provided they meet other HELOC requirements well above the minimum.

 The minimum credit score for a HELOC loan ranges from 640 to 700 in most banks.
 However, the minimum credit score for Non QM and private money lenders ranges from 550 to 620.
-These high risk low credit HELOC loans carry a higher interest rate, but the opportunity is there for borrowers with less than average credit.
+There are hard money lenders extending high risk low credit HELOC loans for borrowers with credit scores as low as 500.

 How Much HELOC Can You Qualify for Based on Your Credit Score?